 General IT Support

+There is a quick guide to the most frequently used General IT facilities at LJMU here.
+You can also get general help with LJMU IT here.
 Please take care of your online security.
-Additional information about renewing your password and keeping it secure is available here
+Additional information about renewing your password and keeping it secure is available here.

 In addition, for any assistance with using Canvas you can phone the Canvas 24/7 free helpline on 0808-189-4061 or chat with them online.
 For more information click on the Canvas ‘Help’ button.
 It in the far left hand column of all Canvas sites.